verygoodgraphics/vgg_docs/README.md

-# VGG Documentation
+# VGG Docs

-This repo hosts the documentation of VeryGoodGraphics.
+This repo hosts the docs of VeryGoodGraphics.

 ## How to build